CalderWhite/gif-msg/README.md

   -h, --help  show this help message and exit
   --key KEY   If given a key, AES will be used to encrypt/decrypt the message
               body.
-  --compress  If supplied, a pre computed huffman table will be used to
+  --compress  If supplied, a pre computed smaz will be used to compress the
-              compress the message body.
-NOTE: This will not always result in positive compression since the huffman table is pre computed.
+              body.
+NOTE: This is only effective with language, and binary data is best left uncompressed
 ```

 ## Known Bugs